mohammed-stalin/nlp_fourthLab/README.md

 print("Preprocessing complete.
 Processed data saved to CSV.")
 ```

-## Conclusion

-This project provides a robust pipeline for preprocessing Arabic text and calculating relevance scores.
-By following the steps outlined in this README, you can ensure the smooth execution of the pipeline and obtain clean, normalized, and scored text data.

-Feel free to extend the pipeline or modify it according to your specific requirements.
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 # PART 2 : Arabic Text Relevance Scoring with Deep Learning Models

 This project focuses on predicting relevance scores for Arabic text using various deep learning models.
 The models used include RNN, Bidirectional RNN, GRU, and LSTM.
 The relevance scores are normalized using `StandardScaler` during training and denormalized during prediction.